Class Time and Place: T F 12:00pm - 1:50pm, Low 3051

 Final Exam Questions - By downloading this exam, you agree to abide by the Final Exam Instructions linked above.

 This course explores the principles of distributed systems, emphasizing fundamental issues underlying the design of such systems: communication, coordination, synchronization, and fault-tolerance.
-We will study key algorithms and theoretical results and explore how these foundations play out in modern systems and applications like cloud computing and peer-to-peer systems.
+We will study key algorithms and theoretical results and explore how these foundations play out in modern systems and applications like cloud computing, edge computing, and peer-to-peer systems.

-Some papers are behind a pay wall and can only be acccessed from the RPI network.
+Some papers are behind a pay wall and can only be accessed from the RPI network.

 Time, clocks, and the ordering of events in a distributed system,